 Northside’s statement to CBS includes their c-section rate for low-risk pregnancies alone (32.7%).
 The other 6.3% of women are having a repeat c-section or are in the high-risk category.
 Additionally, Northside delivers the most babies of all hospitals in the entire United States!
 Around 14,000 per year!!!
 Women experiencing complications (read: high risk!) are brought in from other rural hospitals for access to specialists (for the mother and/or the baby) and access to a higher-acuity NICU (babies who are very sick or very premature).

-So what am I getting at?
-What’s the point?
 The point is you can deliver at any hospital or birthing center if you have the education and the right tools under your belt.
-Research your provider – ask him/her what their personal c-section rate is – they are the ones performing the c-sections and contributing to these numbers.
+Research your provider – ask him/her what their personal c-section rate is -they are contributing to these numbers.
 Ask if they support the type of birth you desire.
 Ask the other providers within your practice, as well, because you never know who might be on call the day you go into labor!
 Get educated (I cannot harp on this one enough!) – take a birthing class.
 And of course, hire a fabulous doula from The Happiest Doulas!

 UPDATED on February 14, 2017: